NotBalds/shitblog-server/API.md

 ```
 Responses:
 200 - post created
-400 - incorrect request (not all fields)
+400 - incorrect request (not all fields) or no such user or incorrect token
-401 - incorrect token

 - ```DELETE /api/user/<username>``` - delete user, params:
 ```json